mikeoverbay/TankExporter/README.md

 #### This is an ongoing project by me..
 Coffee_

+# Version 84:
+Tank Exporter now can create mixed camouflaged textures.
+Just select a camo and export the FBX.
+TE will create PNG files with the camo mixed over them.

 ## Version 83:
 This fixes a issue with the G19_sherman_firefly not loading.
 This version also should fix a rare error caused by dangling data.